 On October 26, 2021, GasLog Partners' subsidiary, GAS-three Ltd., completed the sale and leaseback of the GasLog Shanghai with CDBL.
 The vessel was sold and leased back under a bareboat charter for a period of five years, with no repurchase option or obligation.
-The vessel remains on its charter with Gunvor.
+The vessel remained on its charter with Clearlake Shipping Pte.
+Ltd. a wholly owned subsidiary of Gunvor Group Ltd. until January 2023.